-Our program offers student athletes the opportunity to acess their courses wherever they are, and interact online with their teachers with our 100% online curriculum.
-This makes it easy to balance growing as both a student, and an athlete without having to sacrifice one for the other.
+Our program offers student-athletes the opportunity to access their courses wherever they are and interact online with their teachers with our 100% online curriculum.
+This makes it easy to balance growing as both a student and an athlete without having to sacrifice one for the other.

 Students will receive more accountability through our Enhanced Courses.
-Students are given a participation grade based on attendance at live teacher sessions, and participation in discussion boards.
+Students are given a participation grade based on attendance at live teacher sessions and participation in discussion boards.
 Semester and final exams will be proctored by an adult.
-Also, once a semester, teachers will hold conference wth the parents or legal guardian of the student.
+Also, once a semester, teachers will hold a conference with the parents or legal guardian of the student.